Morena 6 support resources

 I am trying to figure out how to scan using a duplex scanner.
 Does Morena support this?

-How to get images of both sides?
+How can I get images of both sides?

-You can use standard ADF technique:
+You can use the standard ADF technique:

 do